 Our simple and straightforward ‘How To’ series with Robyn Taylor continues with ideas and top tips for setting up a cake-decorating session…

-- You will need ready-made cakes, cupcakes, cookies, or ice cream cones.
+- Ready-made cakes, cupcakes, cookies, or ice cream cones.

-- You will also need a selection of different coloured icing sugars, sugar creams, icing pens, edible accessories, hundreds and thousands, chocolate buttons etc.
+- A selection of different coloured icing sugars, sugar creams, icing pens, edible accessories, hundreds and thousands, chocolate buttons etc.

 Put a selection of ingredients in the middle of the table and help pass things to people when needed, or have a plate for each person with their own selection of decorating equipment to use.